Skip to main content

 Global Modules on Pinnacles and MERCED

 Pinnacles and MERCED already come with a collection of global modules or softwares that do not need to be individually installed by the user.
-The modele system allows for the loading and unloading of a specific module.
+The module system allows for the loading and unloading of a specific module.
 Users will make use of avail, load, list, unload, and swap.
 A table describing each of these Modules options is given below.

 tip